pattycoder01/quest-link-fixer/README.md

 - Restart the Oculus software manually
 - Check that your graphics drivers are up to date
 - Verify your USB cable supports data transfer (not just charging)

+**Note:** This script works by terminating Oculus processes, which sometimes resolves connectivity issues.
+However, Quest Link problems can have many different causes, and this solution may not work for all scenarios.

 ## Contributing